 Early Communication of Deal Rationale

-In order to effectively build an Integration plan, the IMO and Integration leads need to understand what is trying to be achieved in the acquisition.
-Based on the deal rationale, the integration plan is often tweaked and customized to match the target with the type of Integration that will be required.
+In order to effectively build an integration plan, the IMO and integration leads need to understand what is trying to be achieved in the acquisition.
+Based on the deal rationale, a post-merger integration plan template is often tweaked and customized to match the target with the type of integration that will be required.